 Before its renovation, this solid-red brick bungalow in Coburg harboured a shabby, asbestos-clad lean-to extension, closed off from the garden.

-This was less than ideal for owners Sarah and Ben, who approached Drawing Room Architecture and Brave New Eco with hopes of creating an adaptable home that could serve their young family now, and into the future.
+This was less than ideal for the owners, who approached Drawing Room Architecture and Brave New Eco with hopes of creating an adaptable home that could serve their young family now, and into the future.
 But rather than focusing on strictly open-plan areas, the brief asked for spaces that allow for unity and separation — allowing the family to be together, even if they were doing different activities.

 They imagined a kitchen that could ‘work hard’ and was able to look just as good when in chaos or clean and tidy.
 An extension carved out space for this newfound heart of the home, connecting the old to the new with steps, as other rooms were reconfigured completely.